ritwizsinha/Atlan-challenge/README.md

 - MongoDB used as a sample database for storing users.
 - Redis used to store the task state .
 A task is defined as initiation of an upload/export process and it ends when the upload/export is complete or is terminated.
 - CSV is created and read using objects-to-csv and neat-csv

+## Technologies used
+- Node for backend code in express framework
+- MongoDB for Database using mongoose package
+- Redis for task management using redis package
+- Neat-csv , objects-to-csv for csv read and create

+## Architecture

+- A task is defined as the starting of an upload/export and is said to be ended when it is either terminated or is completed.
+- The task has 3 states RUNNING, PAUSED AND ENDED.
+- When we start the upload/export the task goes to RUNNING state (represented as 0, implemented kind of like enums)
+- When the task is paused it goes to paused state (represented  as 1, implemented kind of like enums)
+- When the task (represented as absence of that task)
+- Everytime we upload a document to the database we check the state of task.
+If it is RUNNING, we continue the process, if it is paused then it exits.
+- When the task is resumed it goes from PAUSED to RUNNING state and the document upload starts again.
+- If the task is terminated then the document uploads of current have to be rolled back.

+## Implementation
+- As the task variable is accessed multiple times it was better to store it in cache than in the database.
+Thus redis was used for storing the task.
+Along with task another variable rowCount is stored in cache which is further used to rollback changes to the database whenever the uploads are terminated.